Airini Grennell

 Airini Ngā Roimata Grennell (11 February 1910 – 8 December 1988) was a New Zealand singer, pianist, and broadcaster.

 Early life

 Grennell was born in Waitangi, Chatham Islands, New Zealand, on 11 February 1910, the eldest of five children.
 Her father, William Henry Grennell, worked as a farmer and fisherman at Matarakau, Chatham Islands, and was of Ngāti Mutunga, Ngāti Tama, Irish and American descent.
-Grennell's mother, Mary Hazel Teripa Tikao, daughter of Hone Taare Tikao and Martha Hana Toku Horomona, was of Ngāi Tahu descent.
+Grennell's mother, Mary Hazel Teripa Tikao, daughter of Hōne Taare Tīkao and Martha Hana Toku Horomona, was of Ngāi Tahu descent.

 Around 1920, the Grennell family moved to the South Island, and lived in Akaroa and then Koukourarata.
 Grennell's parents were part of the Koukourarata concert party, run by an aunt, Rahera Tainui.
 The group performed regularly around Banks Peninsula, and later for servicemen and their families during World War II.
 Grennell is credited as being the first to sing in te reo Māori on a national radio network in 1927.